Information Security Management

 In a small company, leadership and commitment might be demonstrated by the managing director personally kicking off the ISO 27001 project, regularly checking progress, and being present at key meetings (such as risk assessment workshops or the management review), with senior management and human resources actively participating in ISMS activities.

-The main point: the ISMS must have visible and genuine support from the top.
+The main point I’m trying to underline here is: the ISMS must have visible and genuine support from the top.

 Auditors, including the external auditor, often interview top management to gauge their commitment and require evidence of leadership’s involvement.

-ISO 27001 Clause 5.2 requires the establishment of an Information Security Policy.
+ISO 27001 Clause 5.2 requires establishing an Information Security Policy.

 This is a high-level document, typically a brief policy statement from top management, that sets the direction for information security in the organisation.
 It may then link to subpolicies on the acceptable use of equipment or Bring-Your-Own-Device (BYOD) policies.

-The Information Security Policy effectively is the parent policy that every employee, contractor and supplier should be issued with so they can review it and know how the organisation approaches security.
+So, I refer to it often as the ‘Parent Policy’, which signposts to the topic-specific sub-policies that every employee, contractor and supplier should be issued with, so they can review them and understand how the organisation approaches security.

 The standard says the policy should: